-Did you ever wonder what it would be like to make money from your crafts?
-In this article, I am going to show you how to sell art online in 5 easy steps.
+Have you ever wondered what making money from your crafts would be like?
+In this article, I will show you how to sell art online in 5 easy steps.

-I have been selling art online since the early 2,000’s and I have loved every minute of it.
-There have been some rocky roads along the way but it has been an exciting journey.
+I have been selling art online since the early 2000s and have loved every minute of it.
+There have been some rocky roads, but it has been an exciting journey.

 I don’t know what is more exciting for me, selling a piece of art I have created or the satisfaction of knowing I learned how to operate a successful online business so I can have a place to sell my art.